habib-chawki/issue-tracker-front/README.md

 As a user, I can end a sprint, so that all the uncompleted issues are put back into the product backlog, to be included in another sprint.

+### Display details

+As a user, I can display the details of the currently active, as well as the previously completed sprints.

 ## Development teams

 As a user, I can manage my project's development team, by adding or removing members.